What is WordPress? (really)

 Freelancing is hard

 When we start out – things go wrong… we take on too much stuff – over-promise / over-deliver / and then freak out – and yeah… we have a breakdown / the client gets screwed… things go wrong — and we all end up blaming WordPress.
-If this wasn’t you – it was likely the person before you. (side note – if the client isn’t willing to pay 1200+ then the site probably shouldn’t get made) / a lot of people have a powerful optimism when they start and they try and make a complex lawyer site with a premade theme for $500 and months later realize that the theme can’t do what they want… and that they don’t have the know-how to change it… and yeah… now it’s months overdue… and you’re never going to get paid for all that time.
+If this wasn’t you – it was likely the person before you. (side note – if the client isn’t willing to pay 1200+ then the site probably shouldn’t get made) A lot of people have a powerful optimism when they start and they try and make a complex lawyer site with a premade theme for $500 and months later realize that the theme can’t do what they want… and that they don’t have the know-how to change it… and yeah… now it’s months overdue… and you’re never going to get paid for all that time.
+WP sites can be inexpensive to set up but that also means a lot of cheap people and fly-by-night developers get involved.

 What should we use instead?